asbeane/RubyTetris/README.md

     &nbsp;Arguments<br>
     &nbsp;board - the board to score for a given piece<br>

-    Additions: <br>
+    Additions that could be made:
-    &nbsp;Add more piece types with the same structure as the existing pieces.
+      Add more piece types with the same structure as the existing pieces.